 10 Best Phones with fast charging under Rs.
 20,000

 These are some of the most relevant phones priced under 20,000 that offer fast charging.
-If you are willing to extend your budget, you may consider 25W fast charging phones like Galaxy A70 and Xiaomi’s Redmi K20 Pro and K20.
+If you are willing to extend your budget, you may consider 25W fast charging phones like Galaxy A70 and Xiaomi’s Redmi K20 Pro, Redmi K20, and Realme X2 Pro.